-Airfoil trailing edge noise is directly related to the surface pressure spectrum at the trailing edge (Howe 1978).
-There are many well-known empirical models that allow an estimate of the spectral energy distribution beneath the airfoil boundary layer.
-A recent and well-validated model is the one by Goody (2004).
+Airfoil trailing edge noise is directly related to the surface pressure spectrum at the trailing edge [8].
+There are many wellknown empirical models that allow an estimate of the spectral energy distribution beneath the airfoil boundary layer.
+A recent and well-validated model is the one by Goody [16].
 Using this model, we are able to estimate the frequency at which most of the turbulent energy in the boundary layer is converted to fluctuating surface pressure and hence far-field noise.

-Goody shows that surface pressure spectra under boundary layers can be scaled using the boundary layer height and that the peak energy is contained approximately a decade either side of a frequency given by the following relationship where $\omega = 2\pi f$, f is frequency, δ is boundary layer height at the trailing edge and U_e is the velocity external to the boundary layer at the trailing edge.
+Goody [16] shows that surface pressure spectra under boundary layers can be scaled using the boundary layer height and that the peak energy is contained approximately a decade either side of a frequency given by the following relationship where $\omega = 2\pi f$ , f is frequency, $\delta$ is boundary layer height at the trailing edge and $U_e$ is the velocity external to the boundary layer at the trailing edge.
+Using Eq.
+(2), the trailing edge noise generated by the blades is expected to have most energy centred at about 465 Hz.
+This is in broad agreement with the time-averaged noise measurements of Oerlemans and Schepers [11], which show most acoustic energy from the trailing edge of a wind turbine occurs within the 160-1500 Hz frequency range.
+Below 160 Hz, it is expected that the effects of trailing edge noise will diminish and the effects of turbulence leading edge noise to become more important.

-$$\frac{\omega \delta}{U_e} \sim 1 \tag{2}$$
+$$\frac{\omega\delta}{U_e} \sim 1$$ (2)